 Ask yourself the following:

 “Where do I go (and how do I get there) when…”

-- …I encounter the business again after the purchase?
+- …I encountered the business again after the purchase.

 This should reveal all touchpoints pretty clearly.

 Another way of accomplishing this task would be to ask customers directly about their experience with your brand – or put the above questions into a survey.

 Additional tip: Use Google Analytics

 If you have Google Analytics 4 set up for your website, there are two reports which you may find useful: